From the Founders

 This was not an accident.
 It was the output of a machine that was tuned and optimized over thirty years.
 One decision, one meeting, one A/B test at a time.
 The question “is this good for our users?” was asked constantly, in every design meeting, by every product manager, engineer, and growth lead who ever worked in tech.
 It was never what we meant (yes, me included).
 What we meant was: does this increase engagement?
 Does it increase DAU?
 Is it good for revenue, for our investors, for the stock?
 We asked the first question and answered the second, over and over, until the two became indistinguishable.
 It worked.
 Until it didn't.

 But what a machine we built.
-The average American now has over seven hours of screen time per day with more than two of those on social media alone.
-The CDC found that half of all teenagers report four or more hours of daily screen time outside of school, and among that group, more than a quarter show symptoms of anxiety or depression.
-Gen Z is twice as likely to report feeling lonely as older generations, despite being the most connected generation in history.
+The average American now consumes over seven hours of screen time per day with more than two of those on social media alone.
+The CDC found that half of all teenagers report four or more hours of daily screen time outside of school, and among that group, more than a quarter show symptoms of anxiety or depression1.
+Gen Z is twice as likely to report feeling lonely as older generations2,3, despite being the most connected generation in history.
 It is normal to see three-year-olds in restaurants with iPads and headphones.
 Children learn how the dopamine engine works before they understand what dopamine is.
 Every person reading this carries a device engineered, by some of the most talented people on earth, specifically to be impossible to put down.

 Optimizing the engagement machine meant compromises.
 Not compromises to profit, or growth, or ROI.
 Compromises with your safety, your anonymity, and your mental health.
 To keep your attention, we realized we needed to know you.
 So alongside the engagement machine, a surveillance apparatus was built to feed it.
 The machine needed to learn: what you read, where you clicked, how long you lingered, who you knew, what you bought, where you were, what you said.
 Every interaction became a data point.
 Every data point sharpened the model.
 Every sharpened model extracted more.
-Privacy intrusions were not a casualty of the engagement mill.
+Privacy intrusions were not a symptom of the engagement mill.
 They were a design input.
 The more the platforms knew about you, the better they could hold you.
 Terms of service that nobody read quietly transferred ownership of your behavior, your relationships, and your attention history to companies whose business it was to sell that picture of you to the highest bidder.
 It was billed as personalization.
 It was just an ingredient in the drug.

 We also learned you'll stick around longer if we upset you.
-Research compiled by the Center for Humane Technology found that moral-emotional language increases engagement by 17 to 24% per charged word.
+Research compiled by the Center for Humane Technology found that moral-emotional language increases engagement by 17 to 24% per charged word4.
 So creators who want visibility learn to make people angry.
 The algorithm selects for outrage the same way evolution selects for traits.
 Not through intent, but through differential survival.
 You cannot moderate your way out of a system that rewards anger.
 You can only change what the system rewards.

 The bitter irony is that our participation — our clicks, our rage, our time — is what funds and improves the machine.
 The yachts and politicians were bought with our collective engagement.
 And now, with all the information and data the engaged have provided, the same industry has engineered our replacements: artificial intelligence with all the learned manipulation tricks of the engagement mill, and the added capacity to replace the means by which many earn their livelihood.